6 Signs You Belong at Rasmussen University

 3. You have a dream

 Some students begin their college career without knowing what they want.
 But that’s not you.
 You have plans for the degree you want to earn and plans for what it will do for your career after graduation.
-As hard as it is to make blanket statements about Rasmussen College students, one common factor is enrolling with a goal.
+As hard as it is to make blanket statements about Rasmussen University students, one common factor is enrolling with a goal.

 Bertotto says many students here are career changers and advancers who are returning to school to increase their happiness and expand their earning potential.
 Others are driven by their passion—whether that is to work with kids or to help heal people in the healthcare industry—these students have a dream career they are aiming for.